-The Applicant seeks permission to use and operate the AGPs (including floodlighting as needed) between the hours of 12.00 to 22.00 Monday to Fridays and from 09.00 to 18.00 on Saturdays, Sundays and Bank Holidays.
-The Health and Fitness facility will be open between the hours of 06.00 and 22.00 Monday to Sunday.
+The Applicant seeks permission to use and operate the AGPs (including floodlighting as needed) between the hours of 12.00 to 22.00 Monday to Fridays, from 09.00 to 18.00 on Saturdays, Sundays and Bank Holidays.

-The pavilion is to remain open for a further hour until 23:00 during the week (until 19.00 at weekends and Bank Holidays) to allow players to shower, change and exit the site safely.
+The pavilion is to remain open for a further hour until 23:00 to allow players to shower, change and exit the site safely.
 These hours of operation are consistent with other community accessible facilities in Liverpool.